Skip to main content

 9.

-Registered psychiatric nurses acting within autonomous scope of practice communicate and collaborate with the client (or their substitute decision-maker) about nursing diagnoses, decisions, actions, and outcomes to support the client to be an active participant in making informed decisions about the care to meet the client’s needs.
+Registered psychiatric nurses acting within autonomous scope of practice communicate and collaborate with the client (or the client’s representative) about nursing diagnoses, decisions, actions, and outcomes to support the client to be an active participant in making informed decisions about the care to meet the client’s needs.

 10.